 Regenerative Therapies at AgeRejuvenation That Support Restful Sleep

 Many patients with insomnia, chronic fatigue, or stress-related sleep problems use BrainTap therapy as part of their routine.
 Over time, this kind of brain training can make it easier to let go of racing thoughts at night, drop into deeper stages of sleep, and wake with a clearer head and steadier mood.
+It works on the nervous system directly, while other therapies address hormones, nutrients, and inflammation.

 BAHI Therapy to Recharge Cellular Energy

 BAHI therapy, also known as blood antioxidant healing inflammation therapy, is another tool used at AgeRejuvenation to support people who feel drained, wired, or stuck in a cycle of poor rest and low energy.
 This protocol combines three steps: vibration therapy, red light therapy with hydrogen inhalation, and hyperbaric oxygen.
-Together, they aim to improve circulation, reduce inflammation, and boost cellular energy production.
+Together, they aim to improve circulation, reduce inflammation, and support cellular energy production.

 Targeted Support for Chronic Fatigue and Sleep Conditions